 Further setbacks at the restaurant and the furious pace of Mumbai are beginning to wear Sarah down.
 With only a few days remaining before the restaurant is due to open, the kitchen remains in chaos.
 Together with head chef Himanil Khosla, Sarah must bring some order to the kitchen team as they try to deliver on Sarah’s new menu.
 To give her energy for a demanding day, she makes her son's favourite waffles, then makes a visit to a busy local market with Himanil, where they try some local favourites, including rumali roti - big, paper-thin "handkercheif" breads.
 Back in the restaurant kitchen, Himanil shows Sarah how to make a roti that will be in the restaurant menu, a crisp, bowl-shaped version called krarai roti.
 And as the countdown continues to the launch, can they sort all the final details in time?

-My Second Restaurant in India premieres on Saturday January 5 at 7.30pm.
+My Second Restaurant in India airs Saturdays 6.30pm on SBS Food (Channel 33).
 After they air, episodes will stream at SBS On Demand.
-Get all the recipes from her first series, My Restaurant in India, here.

 Rourou is a dish of taro leaves cooked in water and coconut milk.
 They are heated for at least 10 minutes to be sure they don’t itch the throat.